SAP/fosstars-rating-core/docs/getting_oss_rules_of_play_rating.md

 - The content that you expect must not be part of the contributing guidelines.
 The option is called `requiredContentPatterns` and expects a list of one or multiple Regex.
 If you enter multiple entries, the contribution guidelines must comply with all the patterns for the rule to pass.

+### Code of Conduct Guidelines
+The data provider `CodeOfConductGuidelineInfo` allows you to specify 1 type of regular expression pattern
+- The content that you expect to be part of the code of conduct guidelines.
+The option is called `requiredContentPatterns` and expects a list of one Regex.
+If you enter multiple entries, the code of conduct guidelines must comply with all the patterns for the rule to pass.

 ### Licensing
 The data provider `LicenseInfo` allows you to specify which license(s) should be allowed in the analyzed project.
 This option is called `allowedLicenses` and expects a list of one or more SPDX license IDs.